nmashchenko/teameights/README.md

 We will develop our personal toolkit with shared components to ensure reusability across the project.
 This approach emphasizes optimization, minimizing unnecessary renders, and boosting performance. 📈

+## Git Semantic Commits 🧠

+We are adopting Git Semantic Commits, a practice that standardizes our Git commit messages to make them more human-readable and easier to follow.
+This will enhance collaboration and help us keep a clean and informative commit history. 📘

+### New Git Commands 🛠️

+We've introduced 8 new Git commands to standardize our commit messages:

+1. **Feature Commits**:

+   - **Command**: `git feat "commit message here"`
+   - **Equivalent**: `git commit -m 'feat: commit message here'`
+   - **Usage**: For introducing new features. 🌟

+2. **Documentation Commits**:

+   - **Command**: `git docs "commit message here"`
+   - **Equivalent**: `git commit -m 'docs: commit message here'`
+   - **Usage**: For updating documentation. 📝

+3. **Chore Commits**:

+   - **Command**: `git chore "commit message here"`
+   - **Equivalent**: `git commit -m 'chore: commit message here'`
+   - **Usage**: For routine tasks and maintenance. ⚙️

+4. **Fix Commits**:

+   - **Command**: `git fix "commit message here"`
+   - **Equivalent**: `git commit -m 'fix: commit message here'`
+   - **Usage**: For bug fixes. 🐛

+5. **Refactor Commits**:

+   - **Command**: `git refactor "commit message here"`
+   - **Equivalent**: `git commit -m 'refactor: commit message here'`
+   - **Usage**: For code refactoring. 🔧

+6. **Style Commits**:

+   - **Command**: `git style "commit message here"`
+   - **Equivalent**: `git commit -m 'style: commit message here'`
+   - **Usage**: For code styling changes. 🎨

+7. **Test Commits**:

+   - **Command**: `git test "commit message here"`
+   - **Equivalent**: `git commit -m 'test: commit message here'`
+   - **Usage**: For adding or updating tests. 🧪

+8. **Localization Commits**:
+   - **Command**: `git localize "commit message here"`
+   - **Equivalent**: `git commit -m 'localize: commit message here'`
+   - **Usage**: For localization and internationalization adjustments. 🌍

+By adopting these standardized commit practices, we aim to maintain a clear and meaningful commit history, facilitating effective collaboration and understanding within our development team. 🚀

 ## Testing, Stories & Linter Checks 🧪

 - **Testing**: All new components will be thoroughly tested using Jest to ensure quality. 🧪
 - **Stories**: Storybook will be used to automate the flow, facilitating collaboration and reducing manual effort. 📚
 - **Linter Checks**: All code will undergo linter checks, adhering to our coding standards and ensuring consistency. ✔️

+## Repository Structure 🏢

+In alignment with our evolving technology stack, we are introducing changes to our repository structure to ensure smooth development and maintenance.

+### Two Development Branches 🌳

+We will now have two development branches:

+1. **`dev`**: This branch will continue to contain the old code, allowing us to maintain our existing functionality.
+It will be used for regular development, bug fixes, and enhancements related to the old stack.
+2. **`dev-nextjs`**: This branch will contain the new code built with the updated technology stack, including Next.js.
+It will be the main development branch for all new features and updates related to the new stack.

+### Branch Naming Conventions 🏷️

+To differentiate between the two development branches and avoid confusion, we have introduced specific naming conventions:

+- Branches related to the current main development (`dev`) should be named regularly.
+For example, `feature/user-profile`.
+- Branches related to the new development (`dev-nextjs`) must have `-nextjs` at the end of the name.
+For example, `feature/user-profile-nextjs`.

+### Why This Structure? 🧩

+- **Clarity**: Having separate branches for the old and new codebases helps in clearly distinguishing between the two, reducing confusion.
+- **Synchronization**: This structure allows us to keep all code in one place, facilitating easy synchronization with the backend across both branches.
+- **Transition**: As we gradually move towards the new technology stack, having two distinct branches ensures a smooth transition without disrupting ongoing development.

+This approach represents our commitment to a well-organized and efficient development workflow.
+By adopting this structure, we are setting the stage for a successful implementation of our new technology stack, while maintaining flexibility and control. 💪

 ---